Azure/k8s-create-secret/README.md

 Refer to the action metadata file for details about all the inputs https://github.com/Azure/k8s-create-secret/blob/master/action.yml

+For `docker-registry` type secrets, the fields `.dockercfg` or `.dockerconfigjson` can be supplied in plaintext on the `string-data` JSON object, or base64 encoded on the `data` JSON object as included in the [docker-config-secrets](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) section.

 ## Sample workflow for docker-registry secret (imagepullsecret)
 ```yaml
 # File: .github/workflows/workflow.yml